-North Central College's Office of Human Resources, through MHN, A Health Net Company (800-511-3920 or members.mhn.com) offers employees additional education and counseling, as well as appropriate referrals.
+North Central College's Office of Human Resources, through the College's Employee Assistance Program (EAP), Perspectives, LTD. (800-866-7556) Perspectives, LTD. offers employees additional education and counseling, as well as appropriate referrals.

 The following is a list of resources and contact information that may be utilized for support and care: